-She heard the chatter of the audience die down, and the music start.
+Padmé heard the chatter of the audience die down, and the music start.
 She was on right after the dancers, so she left the crowd of actors who had gathered in the grove, out of the audience’s sight, and moved to the edge of the arena.
 She would enter descending through the audience.
-She stood just outside the reach of the stage’s lights; the dark night kept the audience from seeing her.
+Before her cue, she stood just outside the reach of the stage’s lights; the dark night kept the audience from seeing her.

 She could see them, however, and her eyes could not help but seek out the two envoys.
-She thought they were the two figures on the end of the aisle she was to come down, right in front of the stage.
-They wore black cloaks and hoods, and she supposed they really wouldn’t be too much of a distraction, provided they kept quiet.
+Probably they were the two figures on the end of the aisle she was to come down, right in front of the stage, in their typical black cloaks and hoods.
+She supposed they really wouldn’t be too much of a distraction, provided they kept quiet.

-The prologue was over, and the dancers were hurrying out of the arena.
+The prologue was over, and the dancers were clearing off the stage.
 All lights had faded, save that which illuminated her aisle.